-12.6 This is to encourage residential development at ground floor level in suitable areas outside of the new boundary.
+12.6 12.7 This is to encourage residential development at ground floor level in suitable areas outside of the new boundary.
 This will not result in unmet retail need, as identified in the Greater Nottingham Retail Study.

-12.7 The restriction of 10% and 20% of non-retail uses will encourage the Council to assess schemes for particular types of non-A1 development on an individual basis, this is particularly important for the District Centre.
+12.7 12.8 The restriction of 10% and 20% of non-retail uses (as set out in Policy 10) will encourage the Council to assess schemes for particular types of non-A1 development on an individual basis, this is particularly important for the District Centre.

-Kimberley War memorial, Grade II Listed Building.
+Kimberley War mMemorial, Grade II Listed Building.